Clastify logo

 The relationship between wavelength and frequency is:

-Shorter wavelength means higher frequency.
-Higher-frequency light has higher energy, so a larger d-orbital splitting corresponds to absorption of shorter-wavelength light.
-The observed colour will be the complementary colour, not the absorbed colour.
+A shorter wavelength means a higher frequency.
+Since higher-frequency light has higher energy, a larger d-orbital splitting leads to absorption of shorter-wavelength light.
+Remember that the observed colour is the complementary colour, not the absorbed colour.

-For example, if a complex appears red, use the colour wheel to find the complementary colour absorbed, then use its wavelength in c = λf to calculate the frequency.
+For example, if a complex appears red, use the colour wheel to find the complementary colour absorbed, then use its wavelength in c=λfc = \lambda f to calculate the frequency.
 Watch the units: nanometres must be converted to metres before substitution.

 What affects colour

-The colour of a transition metal complex depends on factors that affect the size of the d-orbital splitting, especially:
+The colour of a transition metal complex depends on factors that change the size of the d-orbital splitting, especially:

 • the identity of the metal ion;